gizemaltintas/digital-geometry-processing/README.md

 Coin3D Open Inventor for 3D SDK which is built on top of OpenGL.

 ## Assignment-1
-In this assignment, I have implemented
+In this assignment, I have implemented following three parts:

 - ### Geodesics on Meshes by applying Dijkstra algorithm